oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/getting-started.md

         └── ...
 ```

-Each application must have its own entry point (similar to `app.php` in old structure), that runs appropriate
+Each application must have its own entry point (similar to `app.php` in regular Symfony structure), that runs appropriate
 application.
 The main purpose of this file - specify the name of application inside entry point.
 Entry point names are arbitrary and do not need to match the application name.